Logo

 Municipal Law

 Lauren J. Wihak's practice focuses on administrative and public law, civil litigation, and appeals.
 Lauren previously clerked at the Saskatchewan Court of Appeal and the Supreme Court of Canada.
 Lauren has appeared before various trial courts, appeal courts in Saskatchewan, Manitoba, British Columbia, and the Supreme Court of Canada.
+Lauren received her King's Counsel appointment in 2024.
 She is fluent in English and French.

 Overview

-Lauren J. Wihak joined McDougall Gauley LLP in 2017, after spending the first six years of her practice split between a Vancouver litigation boutique and a major national law firm in both Ottawa and Vancouver.
+Lauren J. Wihak, K.C., joined McDougall Gauley LLP in 2017, after spending the first seven years of her practice split between a Vancouver litigation boutique and a major national law firm in both Ottawa and Vancouver.

-Lauren has appeared before the Supreme Court of Canada, the Saskatchewan Court of Appeal, the British Columbia Court of Appeal, the Manitoba Court of Appeal, and various trial courts throughout Canada including the Saskatchewan Court of King’s Bench.
-She has also appeared before various administrative boards and tribunals.
+Lauren has appeared before the Supreme Court of Canada, the Court of Appeal for Saskatchewan, the Court of Appeal for British Columbia, the Court of Appeal for Manitoba, and various trial courts across Canada including the Court of King’s Bench for Saskatchewan.
+She has also appeared before a number of administrative boards and tribunals.

-Lauren is an active member of her profession.
-She served for five years on the Canadian Bar Association’s Supreme Court of Canada Bench and Bar Committee, including for two years as its Chairperson.
-She has also served on the CBA’s Legislation and Law Reform Committee.
-Prior to moving home to Saskatchewan, Lauren served as the coach of the Thompson Rivers University Wilson Moot Team for five years.
-The Wilson Moot is a national moot, which brings together law students from all across Canada and focuses on constitutional law.
-She continues her support of the Wilson Moot by acting as a volunteer judge.
+Lauren continues to be an active member of her profession.
+She served for five years on the Canadian Bar Association’s Supreme Court of Canada Bench and Bar Committee, including two years as its Chairperson.
+She also served three years on the Executive for the Advocate’s Society’s Appellate Advocacy Practice Group.
+Including as its Chairperson in 2023-2024.
+Lauren has been involved in a volunteer capacity with the Wilson Moot, a national moot bringing together law students from across Canada to address important questions of constitutional litigation, since 2011, as a team coach, volunteer judge and, since 2024, factum grader.

 Representative Work